-Discover whether you will be required to pay or entitled to receive support.
-Call (905) 581-7222 for a free consultation with an Ontario spousal support lawyer at our firm.
+Find out whether you will be required to pay or are entitled to receive spousal support.
+Call (905) 581-7222 today for a FREE consultation with a spousal support lawyer in Ontario.

 Provided that an individual fits into one of the categories of spouse defined in the FLA, he or she may be eligible for spousal support.

 The following factors are taken into consideration when determining the duration and quantity of spousal support, under s.33 (9) of the FLA: